LiquidLogic-Tech/LiquidLink/README.md

   - Each protocol can set up its desired & customized data schema for each profile and quantify these actions off-chain as a point system.
   - Each points under different category is handled separately and internally, meaning points generated from different protocols is untouchable, only registered protocol and profile owner can modify the data & consume the point.
 This design guarantees the security, decentralization, and ownership of points.
 - Assets Management
-  - Each profile NFT can be topped up with diverse assets to compatible with future possible features
+  - Each profile NFT can be topped up with diverse assets to be compatible with future possible features
 - SocialFi Element
   - Different profile NFTs can be granted with different relationships to support future social features such as following & referral.